Aloe vera: benefits, dosage, contraindications

 Anti-inflammatory

-In vitro, aloe gel has an anti-inflammatory effect by decreasing prostaglandin E2 and interleukin-8 levels in the colorectal mucosa.
-Moreover, it has been demonstrated that carboxypeptidase and salicylate components of aloe gel inhibit bradykinin (a hormone with a potent vasodilator effect involved in the pain mechanism).
-Locally, salicylic acid and other anti-prostaglandin components contained in aloe may be responsible for aloe's local anti-inflammatory activity, probably related to an inhibitory effect on the arachidonic acid pathway via cyclooxygenase.
+In vitro, aloe gel has an anti-inflammatory effect by lowering levels of prostaglandin E2 and interleukin-8 in the colorectal mucosa.
+In addition, the carboxypeptidase and salicylate components of aloe gel have been shown to inhibit bradykinin (a hormone with a potent vasodilatory effect, involved in the mechanism of pain).
+Locally, salicylic acid and other anti-prostaglandin components contained in aloe may be responsible for aloe's local anti-inflammatory activity; this is likely related to an inhibitory effect on the arachidonic acid pathway via cyclooxygenase.

 Usages associés